precup/bimon/README.md

 - Update argparser help strings
 - Write help subcommand

-Someday?
-- Terminal window resizing support
-- Find commits mentioned in the issue
+Maybe someday
+- Non interactive bisect mode
-- Fullscreen update mode?
+- Hotkeys
-- SIGINT doesn't print if triggered in the middle of another print
+- Make more general so this isn't just a godot specific tool
 - path spec should allow you to test commits outside that set if that's the only precompiled
 - Corrupted binaries aren't handled at all
-    Does killing the extraction threads litter the version space?
+    - Does killing the extraction threads litter the version space?
-- Non interactive bisect mode
-- Make more general so this isn't just a godot specific tool
+- SIGINT doesn't print if triggered in the middle of another print
+- Fullscreen update mode?
+- Terminal window resizing support?
+- Find commits mentioned in the issue?